The essential guide to online dating

 It’s also best to use a photo of just you, not of you and your best friend out for a night on the town.
 If someone has to struggle to work out which one in the photo is you then they probably won’t bother making contact.

-Most sites you use will ask you to create one of these.
+Most sites you use, such as Hily meet people and chat, will ask you to create one of these.
 It can seem long and tedious with lots of form filling but remember, your profile is the first thing a prospective partner will see, so it needs to be detailed, but not too detailed, and outline your hobbies, interests and general outlook on life.

 Keep it reasonably short and light-hearted, there needs to be some mystery for someone reading to go on and hit that contact button.
 Talk about any unusual hobbies you are interested in but don’t use your profile to boast or be too specific about the “type” of partner you are looking for, in case you alienate others and discourage someone who might be well suited from contacting you.
 Stick to character traits and interests.